AaryanC-PSU/Aaryan-Chaudhuri---AI-100-HW4/README.md

 # OpenAI Terminal Chat

-This project is a terminal-based Python chat app that connects to the OpenAI API.
-Users can type prompts, receive AI responses, keep a conversation history, switch models during a session, and save the chat transcript.
+For this homework project, I built a terminal-based Python chat app that connects to the OpenAI API.
+The user can type prompts into the terminal, send them to the AI model, and read the responses directly in the command line.
+The program keeps running until the user types `exit` or `quit`.

+I also added a few extra features beyond the basic requirements, including conversation history, a help menu, model switching, and the ability to save a transcript of the chat.

+## My Approach

+My intended approach was to start with the main homework requirement first: create a simple terminal loop where the user enters a prompt, the app sends it to OpenAI, and the response prints back in the terminal.
+After that worked, I organized the code into separate functions so it would be easier to read and maintain.

+I used a `.env` file so the API key is not hardcoded into the program.
+I also added error handling so the program gives a clear message if the API key is missing or if the API request fails.
+Once the basic version was complete, I added commands like `help`, `history`, `clear`, `save`, and `model` to make the project more useful and complete.

 ## Features